DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 You can also use [notifications integrations][6] such as Slack, PagerDuty, Microsoft Teams, and webhooks.
 In order to trigger a Synthetic alert to these notification tools, you first need to set up the corresponding [integration][7].

-When you're ready to record your test, click **Save Details & Record Test**.
+When you're ready to save your test configuration and monitor, click **Save & Edit Recording**.

 ### Create recording